How Car Insurance Premiums Are Calculated: The Complete Guide to Rate Setting

 • Behavioral data (telematics): speed, braking patterns, acceleration, time of day driven

-Usage-Based Insurance (UBI) programs take this even further by connecting to your vehicle via a telematics device or smartphone app, generating a real-time behavioral score that can meaningfully lower — or raise — your premium based on actual driving habits.
-Safe drivers enrolled in UBI programs can see discounts of up to 30–40% off standard rates, though median real-world savings range from $120 to $324 annually depending on the provider and your driving habits.
+Usage-Based Insurance (UBI) programs take this even further by connecting to your vehicle via a telematics device or smartphone app, generating a real-time behavioral score that can meaningfully lower (or raise) your premium based on actual driving habits.
+Safe drivers enrolled in UBI programs can see advertised discounts of up to 30-40% off standard rates, but real-world results are typically more modest.
+Consumer Reports found median savings of about $120 per year across all telematics users, while Policygenius found drivers across five top companies saved an average of $332 (about 20%) annually.
+Learn more about how annual mileage affects rates and which AI-driven pricing programs deliver the biggest savings.

 Traditional Underwriting